MicrosoftDocs/azure-docs-powershell/azurermps-4.4.1/AzureRM.CognitiveServices/AzureRM.CognitiveServices.md

 ## Description
 This topic displays help topics for the Azure Cognitive Services cmdlets.

+> [!NOTE]
+> This article lists the Azure PowerShell cmdlets for Azure Cognitive Services account and subscription management only.
+Refer to the [documentation] (https://docs.microsoft.com/azure/cognitive-services/) for individual services to learn how to use the APIs and supported SDKs.

 ## AzureRM.CognitiveServices Cmdlets
 ### [Get-AzureRmCognitiveServicesAccount](Get-AzureRmCognitiveServicesAccount.md)
 Gets an account.